 Our Favorite Recipes for Using a Whole Pumpkin

-Vanilla Spice Pumpkin Bisque (Vegan, Gluten Free, Nut Free)
+Vanilla Spiced Pumpkin Bisque (Vegan, Gluten Free, Nut Free)

 - 1 medium yellow onion, chopped